 #3 – Using the RATE Function

-This is a much lesser used method for calculating CAGR (Compound Annual Growth Rate) value or percentage but a clean way as well.
-The syntax of the RATE function can seem a bit complicated to you but if you know the terms well, it will not be too much hard for you either.
+This is a much lesser-used method for calculating CAGR (Compound Annual Growth Rate) value or percentage but a clean way as well.
+The syntax of the RATE function in excel can seem a bit complicated to you, but if you know the terms well, it will not be too hard for you either.
 The syntax of the RATE function is given below-

 =RATE (nper, pmt, pv, [fv], [type], [guess])

 Let’s now have an explanation of the above-given terms.

 - nper – (Required) This is the total number of payment which has been made in the specific period.

 - pmt – (Required) This is the value of a payment, which is made in each period.

 - pv – (Required) This is the present value.